-Proviso (6) Any fact may be proved which shows in what. manner the language of a document is related to existing facts.
+Proviso (6) Any fact may be proved which shows in what manner the language of a document is related to existing facts.

 - (a) A policy of insurance is effected on goods "in ships from Colombo to London."
 The goods are shipped in a particular ship which is lost.
-The fact that that particular ship was orally excepted from the policy cannot be proved. (b) A agrees absolutely in writing to pay B Rs.
+The fact that that particular ship was orally excepted from the policy cannot be proved. - orally excepted from the policy cannot be proved. (b) A agrees absolutely in writing to pay B Rs.
 1,000 on the 1st of March, 1873.
-The fact that, at the same time, an oral agreement was made that the money should not be paid till the 31st of March cannot be proved. - 31st of March cannot be proved.(c) An estate called the "Rampore estate" is sold by a deed which contains a map of the property sold.
-The fact that land not included in the map had always been regarded as part of the estate and was meant to pass by the deed cannot be proved. - (d) A enters into a written contract with B to work certain mines, the property of B, upon certain terms.
+The fact that, at the same time, an oral agreement was made that the money should not be paid till the 31st of March cannot be proved. - (c) An estate called the "Rampore estate" is sold by a deed which contains a map of the property sold.
+The fact that land not included in the map had always been regarded as part of the estate and was meant to pass by the deed cannot be proved. - included in the map had always been regarded as part of the estate and was meant to pass by the deed cannot be proved. (d) A enters into a written contract with B to work certain mines, the property of B, upon certain terms.
 A was induced to do so by a misrepresentation of B's as to their value.
-This fact may be proved. - (e) A institutes a suit against B for the specific performance of a contract, and also prays that the contract may be reformed as to one of its provisions, on the ground that provision was inserted in it by mistake.
-A may prove that such a mistake was made as would by law entitle him to have the contract reformed. - (f) A orders goods of B by a letter, in which nothing is said as b to the time of payment, and accepts the goods on delivery.
+This fact may be proved. - (e) A institutes a suit against B for the specific performance of a contract, and also prays that the contract may be reformed as to one of its provisions, on 'the ground that provision was inserted in it by mistake.
+A may prove that such a mistake was made as would by law entitle him to have the contract reformed. - (f) A orders goods of B by a letter, in which nothing is said as to the time of payment, and accepts the goods on delivery.
 B sues A for the price.
 A may show that the goods were supplied on credit for a term still unexpired. - (g) A sells B a horse and verbally warrants him sound.
 A gives B a paper in these words : "Bought of A a horse for Rs.
 500."
-A gives - B may prove the verbal warranty. (h) A hires lodgings of B, and gives B a card on which is written "Rooms Rs.
+B may prove the verbal warranty. - B may prove the verbal warranty. (i) A hires lodgings of B, and gives B a card on which is written "Rooms Rs.
 200 a month."
-A may prove a verbal agreement that these terms were to include partial board. - A hires lodgings of B for a year, and a regularly stamped agree-ment drawn up by a notary is made between them.
+A may prove a verbal agreement that these terms were to include partial board. - A hires lodgings of B for a year, and a regularly stamped agreement drawn up by a notary is made between them.
 It is silent on the subject of board.
-A may not prove that board was on the subject of board.
-A included in the terms verbally. - (i) A applies to B for debt due to A by sending a receipt for the money.
+A may not prove that board was included in the terms verbally. - (i) A applies to B for debt due to A by sending a receipt for the money.
 B keeps the receipt and does not send the money.
 In a suit for the amount A may prove this. - (j) A and B made a contract in writing to take effect upon the happening of a certain contingency.
-The writing is left with В. who sues A upon it.
+The writing is left with B, who sues A upon it.
 A may show the circumstances under which it was delivered.